Work on the world’s most pressing problems

 Who is this for?

 Our aim is to help people effectively tackle the world's biggest and most neglected problems, and our advice is aimed at people who have the good fortune to be able to do that.
-Due to limited capacity, some of our advice focuses on a narrow range of paths and is especially aimed at talented people aged 18–30, though many of our resources are relevant to everyone.
+Due to limited capacity, some of our advice focuses on a narrow range of paths and is especially aimed at talented and ambitious people who are able to make positive impact a focus of their careers, though many of our resources are relevant to everyone.

 How is this free?